A “barefoot” horse is a horse that has no shoes nailed to the bottom of its hoof.

 While wild mustangs have natural feet, worn down by exercise and terrain, stabled horses exhibit long toes, high heels, and generally dysfunctional hoof health.

 Reasoning that stabled and sport horses often encounter abnormal levels of exercise and activity that may put more stress and strain on their hoofs than wild horses endure, many people still shoe their horses.
 However, this reasoning is being debunked.

-However, if you examine the sole of a shod horse, you can often see a shrunken, dead-looking and useless frog.
+If you examine the sole of a shod horse, you can often see a shrunken, dead-looking and useless frog.
 Additionally, many sport horses are unable to compete for the years a horse should be useful, and, indeed, many of them are lame within just a short time.
 As additional evidence that shoes may be detrimental, navicular syndrome is completely absent from wild horses.

 For this reason, more and more athletes, trainers, and leisure riders are learning how to keep a barefoot horse.